-- 4.7.2.1 For each controlled substance, whenever possible, two positive tests from two different sampling events will be employed for identification.
+- 4.7.1 General Guidelines.
+The following identification criteria will be applied to both controlled and non-controlled substances unless different criteria are listed in another section of this Analytical Method. - 4.7.2 Testing Rules - 4.7.2.1 For each controlled substance, whenever possible, two positive tests from two different sampling events will be employed for identification.
 For confirmation one of the tests must provide structural information, i.e. either MS or FTIR.
 A positive test is defined as one that gives a reaction or result that indicates the presence of the analyte in question.
 Non-confirmatory tests include but are not limited to color tests and incomplete mass spectral, or retention time data.
+If incomplete spectra are used as a test then the reference used for comparison must be in the notes.
 A negative reaction to a color test cannot be used for a positive test even if a negative reaction was expected.
 Example: a negative reaction of methamphetamine and cobalt thiocyanate even though no color change is expected. - 4.7.2.2 If only one sampling event can be performed on a sample then n-tridecane internal standard is to be added to the extract before analysis on the GC/MS. The extract will be returned with the evidence.
-A blank with internal standard will also be run.
-For non-controlled substances i.e. inorganics, cutting agents and non-scheduled prescription drugs, the second sampling event does not have to be used. - 4.7.3 If a sample's MS spectra matches the spectra of a standard, has a retention time within the acceptable time window, and the second test is positive, if ran, then the compound is confirmed. - 4.8 Uncertainty of Measurement on Qualitative Samples
+A blank with internal standard will also be run. - 4.7.2.3For non-controlled substances i.e. inorganics, cutting agents and non-scheduled prescription drugs, the second sampling event does not have to be used. - 4.7.3 If a sample's MS or FTIR spectra matches the spectra of a standard, the GC has a retention time within the acceptable time window, and the second test is positive, if ran, then the compound is confirmed. - 4.8 Uncertainty of Measurement on Qualitative Samples

-Of the many possible variables that contribute to the uncertainty of measurement, using this AM, only one is accurately measurable, the use of a balance.
-For weights near regulatory limits, the contribution of that variable is what we will report.
+Of the many possible variables that contribute to the uncertainty of measurement, using this Analytical Method, only one is accurately measurable, the use of a balance.
+For weights near regulatory limits, the contribution of that variable is what will be reported.
 It must be clear that that uncertainty number applies only to the act of weighing and not to the sample as a whole.
 All analysts must be aware of other possible variables and to be able to explain their potential impact on the reported weight.

 Examples of other variables include but are not limited to, moisture/solvent content, static, and the ability to remove all of a sample from packaging.
 A set of sample pillows has been provided to each lab.
-These need to be weighed and recorded on a monthly basis.
+These need to be weighed and the results recorded at the same time that the class 2 weight check is performed..
 Once a year the UM for the balances will be recalculated and any change will be published.

-- 4.8.1 The uncertainty of measurement (UM) is; for less than 100g it is (+/-) 0.05g, for greater than 100g it is (+/-) 0.14g.
+- 4.8.1 The uncertainty of measurement (UM) is; for less than 100g it is (+/-) 0.05g, for greater than 100g it is (+/-) 0.13g.
 For balances that only read to the tenths place the UM is (+/-) 0.3g - 4.8.2 When the total weight of a sample(s) falls within the window of uncertainty at regulatory limits, then the uncertainty associated with each weighing event must be listed on the report.
 Current windows: